Don Quixote adapted by James Fenton from the novel by Miguel De Cervantes

 Taking up a lance and sword, Don Quixote sets out on a hilarious journey across medieval Spain, defending the helpless and vanquishing the wicked.
 Hopelessly unprepared and increasingly losing his grip on reality, with each calamitous adventure the two hapless heroes experience, the romantic ideal of Quixote’s books seems further away than ever.

-Following its sell-out run at the Swan Theatre in Stratford-upon-Avon in 2016 to mark the 400th anniversary of Cervantes’ death, the RSC’s ‘joyous‘ (Guardian) production of the legendary comic novel is told by a company of twenty actors accompanied by a band of live musicians.
+Following its sell-out run at the Swan Theatre in Stratford-upon-Avon in 2016 to mark the 400th anniversary of Cervantes’ death, the RSC’s ‘joyous‘ (Guardian) production of the legendary comic novel is told by a company of eighteen actors accompanied by a band of live musicians.

 Cast: Will Bliss, Raphael Bushay, Farrell Cox, John Cummins, Richard Dempsey, Ruth Everett, Gabriel Fleary, Rufus Hound, Richard Leeming, Nicholas Lumley, Natasha Magigi, Tom McCall, Josh McCord, Bathsheba Piepe, Rosa Robson, Tim Speyer, David Threlfall, Eleanor Wyld